 Keep newborns out of the sun.

 This one is a no-brainer, but children are very sensitive to UV radiation.
 For kids six months or older, use sunscreen and keep them in the shade or covered with clothing.
+According to The Skin Cancer Foundation, just one blistering sunburn as a kid or teen more than doubles your chance of developing melanoma.

 Examine your skin.